mvolkmann/MyUnixEnv/notes/VueNotes.md

 specified in the `Todo` component with the CSS selector `.todo-list .todo button { ... }`

+It is possible to have more than one class attribute on an element.
+They can have literal values or values that are set using `v-bind`.
+For example, `<div class="todo" :class="{done: todo.done}">`.

 ## Using Sass

 To use Sass syntax in the `<style>` element of a Vue component,